 Why is it so hard to do nice things, that make a difference, with other people?

-Talk by Dr Kim Foale (they/she)
+A talk from EMF 2022 by Dr Kim Foale

-Sunday from 2:40 PM - 3:10 PM in Stage A
+On Sunday June 5, 2022 at – in Stage A

 Instead I introduce Community Technology Partnerships, a methodology developed at Geeks for Social change in collaboration with Manchester School of Architecture, based on “the capability approach”.
 This is a human development approach used by the UN and WHO developed by Martha Nussbaum and Amartya Sen that asks what people are able to *be* and *do,* and works to remove blockers to these concrete actions and states.
 This approach recentres community strengths at the centre of more holistic tech interventions that restore power to the people who need it the most.